graycoreio/daffodil/libs/customer-auth/README.md

 # @daffodil/customer-auth

-`@daffodil/customer-auth` provides customer and auth specific features for the cart.
+`@daffodil/customer-auth` provides customer and auth specific features for the customer-auth.